qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   because it may be very time consuming if you have a lot of features or a myriad of joins.
-* If the target layer is editable, then some icons will be displayed in the attribute table next to fields, in order to inform their status:
+* If the target layer is editable, then some icons will be displayed in the attribute table next to fields, in order to inform about their status:

   * |joinNotEditable|: the join layer is not configured to be editable.
 If you want to be able to edit join features from the target